Frequently Asked Questions

 How do I select a Credit Counseling Agency?

-You already have!
+Non-profit CCOA has been helping people since 1995 and has an A+ rating (the highest) with the Better Business Bureau (BBB).
 There are many different counseling agencies offering their services, and it can be difficult to determine which one to choose.
-However, government agencies and third-parties, such as the Bureau of Consumer Financial Protection, the Federal Trade Commision, and the National Consumer Law Center have online tips and brochures that tell you what to look for when selecting a credit counseling service.
+However, government agencies and third-parties, such as the Bureau of Consumer Financial Protection, the Federal Trade Commission, and the National Consumer Law Center have online tips and brochures that tell you what to look for when selecting a credit counseling service.

 Why should I choose a Credit Counseling Agency over a Debt Settlement Company?